sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 It's now time to add your operator translation !

-A lot of example exists in the `torch_to_nnef.op.aten` sub modules.
+A lot of example exist in the `torch_to_nnef.op.aten` sub modules.
 Each sub-module is organized by theme. please try to find the one that is the closest from your operator or put it in `other` if not.

-There is mostly 3 kinds of operator mapping
+There are mostly 3 kinds of operator mapping

 **1.** Those that directly map to [NNEF spec](https://registry.khronos.org/NNEF/specs/1.0/nnef-1.0.5.html) and are 1 to 1 tensor transformation in that case just add it in the map in `torch_to_nnef.op.aten.unary`: `GENERIC_UNARY_OUTPUT_ATEN_OP_NAMES` or `REMAP_ATEN_OP_NAMES`.

-**2.** Those that need a bit of mapping (sometime adding few composed operators NNEF side):
+**2.** Those that need a bit of mapping (sometimes adding few composed operators NNEF side):

 ```python title="Example of straight mapping"
 @OP_REGISTRY.register(["bitwise_or"]) # (1)!